 6.5

-1 The planning exercise and the interference analysis were made by WARC Orb-88 for the whole band of 300 MHz (6/4 GHz) or 500 MHz (13/11 GHz) on a co-channel basis.
-It may happen that two administrations conclude agreement on the shared use of the frequency bands.
-In the compatibility examination by the Bureau, the mutual interference between non-overlapping frequency assignments shall not be taken into consideration in formulating findings.

-2 The Board, in reviewing the implementation of the regulatory procedures of Appendix 30B, noted that there is no provision to prohibit the implementation of non-simultaneous transmissions within the context of that Appendix.
-The Board further noted that this approach is used within the context of Appendices 30 and 30A by means of the grouping concept as defined in Articles 9 and 9A of Appendix 30A, Articles 10 and 11 of Appendix 30 and Rules of Procedure relating to § 4.1.1 a) and 4.1.1 b) of Appendices 30 and 30A.
+1 The Board, in reviewing the implementation of the regulatory procedures of Appendix 30B, noted that there is no provision to prohibit the implementation of non-simultaneous transmissions within the context of that Appendix.
+The Board further noted that this approach is used within the context of Appendices 30 and 30A by means of the grouping concept as defined in Articles 9 and 9A of Appendix 30A, Articles 10 and 11 of Appendix 30 and rules of procedure relating to § 4.1.1 a) and 4.1.1 b) of Appendices 30 and 30A.

-3 In view of the above, the Board decided that the same grouping concept can also be applied within the context of § 6.5 and 6.21.
+2 In view of the above, the Board decided that the same grouping concept can also be applied within the context of §§ 6.5, 6.21 and 6.22.
 The Board’s understanding of the grouping concept is that in the interference calculation to entries (allotments or assignments) that are part of the group, only the interference contribution from entries that are not part of the same group are to be considered.
 On the other hand, for the interference calculation from entries belonging to a group into entries that are not part of the same group, only the worst interference contribution from that group is to be taken into consideration.

-4 The Board did not find any regulatory basis to extend the use of groupings involving multiple orbital positions.
+3 The Board did not find any regulatory basis to extend the use of groupings involving multiple orbital positions.
 However, grouping of networks in different orbital positions may be used before the inclusion of the assignments in the List to modify the orbital position of a network.